≡ Menu

 Which is why…

-Erm… nobody really knows.
-As quite a rare condition not a lot of research has gone into it.
-Various vets have tried various treatments with varying degrees of success and it is argued that existing conditions such as pancreatitis may contribute towards it – as can medications, inherited DNA (although they’re not sure exactly which DNA) and just sheer dumb luck.
+Erm… nobody knows.
+As quite a rare condition, only a little research has gone into it.
+Various vets have tried multiple treatments with varying degrees of success.
+It is argued that conditions such as pancreatitis may contribute to it – as can medications, inherited DNA (although they’re not sure which DNA), and just sheer dumb luck.

 Medically known as…

-Nodular Panniculitis presents itself as numerous lesions on the skin and what we do know about it is that it creates little nodules in the subcutaneous fat layer (or the Panniculus adiposus, if you want to be correct about things) that will eventually burst like spots.
+Sterile Nodular Panniculitis falls into the category of Idiopathic illness… which is an umbrella term scientists use for diseases they don’t understand the method of contraction.
+At any rate, Nodular Panniculitis presents itself as numerous lesions on the skin, and what we do know about it is that it creates little nodules in the subcutaneous fat layer (or the Panniculus adiposis, if you want to be correct about things) that will eventually burst like spots.

 In some cases…

-Infection of the lesions may lead to inflammation and swelling, painful itching is another clinical sign, as well as the rather obvious lumps that will grow from your dog’s head, neck and body.
-The dog may also have an accompanying exhaustion or fever when the lumps appear as well as an inability to eat much.
+Infection of the lesions may lead to inflammation and swelling; painful itching is another clinical sign and the rather apparent lumps that will grow from your dog’s head, neck, and body.
+The dog may also have an accompanying exhaustion or fever when the bubbles appear and an inability to eat much.

 The third variation of Canine Panniculitis…

-Even though we don’t quite know how they inherit it, there are a few dog breeds that seem predisposed towards contracting this condition.
+Even though we don’t quite know how they inherit it, a few dog breeds seem predisposed towards contracting this condition.
 The ones that we know of are:

-Keep in mind that the traumatic variant and the infectious variant may happen to any breed of dog at any time.
+The traumatic and infectious variants may happen to any dog breed.
 Luckily this disease tends to clear itself up.
-Unluckily if you have more than one dog in the household it will likely make its way through them all.
+Unluckily if you have more than one dog in the household, it will likely make its way through them all.

 Treatment Options

 Your vet will decide what is best for your pet.
-It is possible that surgery might be used to rid your dog of solitary lumps but for larger problems other treatment methods are employed.
+Surgery might be used to rid your dog of solitary lumps, but other treatment methods are employed for more significant problems.
 Niacin is one option, Vitamin E supplements another.
-Since not much is known about the Sterile version your vet is likely to try a range of medications until they find one that works for your pet.
+Since only a little is known about the Sterile version, your vet will likely try a range of medications until they find one that works for your pet.

 While this is the best way…